Automate Budget Planning Using Linear Programming

 💡

-This simple model provides the capacity to automate decision making while ensuring the compliance of the allocation.
+This simple model provides the capacity to automate decision-making while ensuring allocation compliance.

 It can be easily improved by adding constraints on